 To close off our month-long celebration of International Women’s Day, we’d like to highlight our massive support for this movement – to raise awareness for gender equality and to take action for positive change in advancing women.
 It’s our hope that by sharing the stories of our female M&A advisors, we attract more women to take interest in a career in investment banking.
 This week, we feature our Principal from Cardiff, Wales, Sinead Johnson.

-1. Please briefly explain your background and how you came to work in investment banking.
+1. Please briefly explain your background and how you came to work in corporate finance advisory.

 I left school at 16 and started my first role in advertising telesales at a regional newspaper.
 I subsequently spent five years in a family business, before deciding to relocate to Cardiff.
 This is where I took my first step into banking and spent the next 20 years working my way up the career ladder while completing my professional qualifications along the way.
 I decided I would love the opportunity to work in an advisory capacity, still enjoying my passion for supporting businesses, but without the restrictions of a funders lending appetite.
 I now lead Lexington’s Debt Advisory business as well as working within our Corporate Finance team.

 2. From your experience, what are some of the specific challenges women face working in our industry?

 I’ve been very fortunate to have worked within some great teams, which have supported my learning through osmosis, as well as theoretically.
 I have experienced being compensated less than my male peers earlier in my career and having to go the extra mile to prove my worth.